- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women.

 - Emergency contraception does not guarantee that pregnancy is prevented.
 The best way to prevent pregnancy is to use a regular birth control method, such as condoms or birth control pills, or to not have sexual intercourse.

-- (For young women 15 and older) Plan B One-Step™ (emergency contraception) is available to young women 15 and older at pharmacies in the United States without a prescription.
-Ella™ is available with a prescription.
+- Plan B One-Step™ (emergency contraception) is available to young women at pharmacies in the United States without a prescription. ella™ is available with a prescription.

 - No matter your age, talk with your health care provider about your options and decide if you want a prescription to fill just in case you need it.